More than 80 fact-checking organizations call out YouTube's 'insufficient' response to misinformation – KION546

 “YouTube is allowing its platform to be weaponized by unscrupulous actors to manipulate and exploit others, and to organize and fundraise themselves,” the letter reads.
 “We urge you to take effective action against disinformation and misinformation, and to elaborate a roadmap of policy and product interventions to improve the information ecosystem — and to do so with the world’s independent, non-partisan fact-checking organizations.”

 Meta, Twitter and YouTube have all partnered with fact-checkers in some capacity over the years.
-Meta’s effort, named the International Fact Checking Network, is generally considered the most robust as it relies on 80 fact-checking organizations across 60 languages globally.
+Meta’s effort is generally considered the most robust, as it involves partnerships with 80 fact-checking organizations across 60 languages globally that are certified by the independent International Fact Checking Network.
 YouTube, for its part, says it collaborates with hundreds of publishers to direct users in several countries to authoritative information in fact-check panels.

 In a call with reporters ahead of the letter’s publication, members of several of the letter’s signatories said they had met multiple times with representatives of YouTube and corporate sibling Google to discuss working together to combat misinformation, but said the company’s commitments were still falling short.

-“Nothing moves, nothing changes,” said Cristina Tardáguila, founder of Brazilian fact-checking organization Agencia Lupa and senior programming director at the International Center for Journalists, during the call.
+“Nothing moves, nothing changes,” said Cristina Tardáguila, founder of Brazilian fact-checking organization Agencia Lupa, during the call.
 “I think the huge difference here … is that it’s time to actually heavily pressure YouTube.
 They’ve been around for a long time.”

 In a statement to CNN Business about the letter, YouTube spokesperson Elena Hernandez called fact checking a “crucial tool” but “one piece of a much larger puzzle to address the spread of misinformation.”